-There is no time like the present to increase your retirement plan contributions, but those who commit more of their hard-earned salary to such savings must be mindful of the IRS limit.
+There is no time like the present to increase your retirement plan contributions, but those who commit more of their hard-earned salary to their retirement nest egg must be mindful of the IRS limit.

 Indeed, the federal government places limits on the dollar amount individuals may contribute to tax favored accounts each year, including Individual Retirement Accounts and 401(k)s, which adjust annually to reflect cost-of-living increases.

 For 2016, the retirement plan contribution limit for 401(k), 457 and 403(b) plans is $18,000.
 If you are age 50 or older by the end of the calendar year, you may be eligible to make additional catch-up contributions of up to $6,000, bringing the total you may contribute on a pre-tax basis for the current tax year to $24,000.

 The maximum yearly contribution to traditional and Roth IRAs is $5,500.
 In 2016, those 50 and older can contribute an additional $1,000 to their traditional or Roth IRA, as well.
 In the case of a Roth, you may not be eligible to contribute that much, however, depending on your income or your filing status.

 An additional “catch up” provision exists for state and local government employees, and some nonprofit workers who are eligible for a 457(b) plan.
 Also, the 457(b) plan has to specifically allow the catch-up contribution in its terms.
 The special 457(b) pre-retirement catch-up is available during the three years prior to, but not including, the year in which plan participants will reach normal retirement age.
 In 2016, those who qualify can contribute either twice the annual limit ($36,000) or the basic annual limit plus the amount of the basic limit not used in prior years – whichever is less.
 That option is only available, however, if the plan participant is not already taking advantage of the standard age 50 and older catch-up contribution; it is one or the other, not both.